 Ellin needed some handy tips on how to get started, so she began researching what it would take to begin the next chapter of her life.
 She was eager to secure an amazing job that would give her a sense of fulfilment—and allow her to take that holiday abroad she’d been dreaming of, too!

-Fortunately, our invaluable CV-building tools were just a quick search query away!
-Our account executive CV examples and advice on building a resume propelled Ellin into her next interview.
+Luckily, our invaluable CV-building tools were just a quick search query away!
+Our account executive CV examples and advice on building a CV helped Ellin secure her next interview.
 Find your own success by trying them for yourself!

 Why this CV works